 An Interest only loan is one in which you have a reduced repayment because you are paying interest only with the principle portion of your loan to be paid out at the end of the loan period.

-A Line of Credit Facility is becoming increasingly popular with Borrowers throughout Australia because of the continued flexibility it can bring to one’s financial situation.
+A Line of Credit Facility has become increasingly popular with Borrowers throughout Australia because of the continued flexibility it can bring to one’s financial situation.

 Most borrowers with this facility have their entire wages paid into the loan and live off their credit card for their day to day living expenses.
 When the credit card payment is due, they simply redraw funds from the loan to pay out the card balance and then start again for the following month.